 How to Fix Engine Knocking?

 Engine knocking is a sound only a mechanic is happy to hear.
 Most of us will have difficulty determining if the noise is rod knock, valve lifter tap, rocker arm, or spark knock.
-However, there are some steps automobile owners can do to fix engine noise before it causes major damage.

-1. Change Oil and Filter
+#1.
+Change Oil and Filter.

 The first step is an oil change.
 Oil lubricates all moving parts in the engine and helps dissipate heat and removes metal chips and other debris.
 The oil filter removes most of the particulate matter, but sludge accumulates and can be recycled into engine parts.

 Old, dirty oil can cause parts to stick, and unsuitable oil can be thinned by engine heat, creating a sticky sheen on cylinder walls and damaging other parts.
 Replace the oil and filter with manufacturer-recommended oil and filter every 5,000 to 8,000 miles.
-The old standard was every 3,000 miles or every 3 or 6 months.
-Some push that to every 10,000 miles, but that can be a stretch.

-2. Use High Octane Fuel
+#2.
+Use High Octane Fuel.

 Fuel type can affect engine wear and performance.
 While low octane fuel can be easy on the wallet, engine performance and efficiency can suffer.
 It could also be more expensive to repair an engine failure.